ChenChaorong/CytoCensus/README.md

 ## FAQ
 * Q: The software is slow to load

   A: It should only be slow the first time you run it on a particular computer.
-Subsequent usuage should be much faster.
+Subsequent usage should be much faster.

 * Q: Which executable should I run first?